This policy defines BCIT’s current support policy for Apple computing equipment in the Barnard College environment.

 This policy affects members of the Barnard College faculty and staff who use Barnard-owned Apple computers that are supported by the BCIT Service Desk.

-For users who purchase a sealed unit, the hardware support that can be provided by BCIT is limited to:
+For users who purchase an Apple computer, the hardware support that can be provided by BCIT is limited to:

 - Analysis and best-effort diagnosis of a problem

-- Logging an issue with Apple’s GSX repair service
+- Logging an issue with Apple’s AppleCare repair service

-- After Spring 2013: Scheduling an on-campus Apple authorized repair visit via Apple’s GSX repair service
+- For desktop units: Scheduling an on-campus Apple authorized repair visit

-Apple is increasingly using hardware in which the body of the unit is entirely sealed and cannot be opened for service by BCIT or other technicians; their direction is moving towards desktop computers as a disposable item, like a phone or tablet, rather than something that can be modified, upgraded, or repaired.
+Apple has, over the past several years, entirely shifted to hardware in which the body of the unit is sealed and cannot be opened for service by BCIT or other technicians.
+Apple's direction is moving towards computers as a disposable item, like a phone or tablet, rather than something that can be modified, upgraded, or repaired.
 This design choice has a number of ramifications for support:

 - Memory cannot be added or replaced.